Hicklin test: In India

 The Hicklin test is no longer used in Indian courts.
 Instead, the contemporary community standards test is now the guiding standard for determining obscenity in India.
 In Aveek Sarkar v.
-State of West Bengal (2014), the Supreme Court of India formally rejected the Hicklin test and instead adopted the “community standards test”, aligning Indian obscenity law closer to U.S. and international standards.
+State of West Bengal (2014), the Supreme Court of India formally rejected the Hicklin test and instead adopted the "community standards test", bringing Indian obscenity law closer to U.S. and international standards.
 The court ruled that the image of a nude Boris Becker with his fiancée was not obscene as it was published in a journalistic and non-exploitative context.

 Historically as part of the British Empire, India had inherited much of British common law, including the Hicklin test.
-After independence in 1947, Indian courts continued to rely on the Hicklin test as the standard for judging obscenity under Section 292 of the Indian Penal Code (IPC), which criminalizes the sale, distribution, and public exhibition of obscene material.
+After independence in 1947, Indian courts continued to rely on that test as the standard for judging obscenity under Section 292 of the Indian Penal Code (IPC), which criminalizes the sale, distribution, and public exhibition of obscene material.

 The landmark case Ranjit D. Udeshi v.
 State of Maharashtra (19 August 1964) cemented the Hicklin test as the dominant legal standard in India.
 Ranjit Udeshi, a bookseller, was prosecuted for selling an unexpurgated copy of Lady Chatterley's Lover by D.H.
 Lawrence.
 The Supreme Court of India upheld the conviction, applying the Hicklin test to determine that certain passages were obscene and had the potential to corrupt readers.
 The Court ruled that even though the book had literary merit, individual obscene portions could still warrant its prohibition.
 In Samaresh Bose v.
 Amal Mitra (1985), the Supreme Court, while examining a Bengali novel, departed slightly from a strict Hicklin application and emphasized the importance of context and literary value.
-The situation remained until the Aveek Sarkar case mentioned above.
+Obscenity judgments using essentially these standards continued until the Aveek Sarkar case mentioned above.